-Why do I kind of have this nagging feeling that NGE (husband) albeit very involved in & enjoying our little maison project in France, will suffer increasing withdrawal symptoms the longer he is absent from the court room!
+Why do I kind of have this nagging feeling that NGE (husband), will suffer increasing withdrawal symptoms the longer he is absent from the court room.
 Yes, true.
 Can you believe it?

 You see, the man has basically spent his whole life in & around the criminal law courts.
 True.
-Indeed, the image above is how I might ‘see’ him at the end of our first sojourn . . . starving, yearning for, missing the criminal courts, ultimately rendering him a mere skeleton! 💀
+Indeed, this image below is how I might ‘see’ him at the end of our first sojourn . . . starving, yearning, pining for the court room, missing the criminal courts, ultimately rendering him a mere skeleton!

-NGE started as a young Prosecutor many years ago.
+Trouble with NGE is that he started as a young police prosecutor many years ago.
 Eventually, he ‘jumped the fence’ & became a criminal defence barrister.

-Thing is, as a Prosecutor, your first focus is always on the person’s last act, the unlawful act of the accused, the crime.
-Compare that to a defence lawyer where you start at the beginning oft-times before your client was born.
-You are delving into, reconstructing your client’s life, start in life, background, culture, the psycho-social & environmental factors in trying to explain his/her behaviour.
+Compare that to a defence lawyer where one has to start at the beginning even before the client was born sometimes & if it becomes relevant (e.g. family history).
+The defence lawyer is delving into, reconstructing the client’s life, his/her start in life, background, culture, the psycho-social & environmental factors in trying to explain his/her behaviour.

 A defence lawyer’s work is much more difficult & time consuming than a Prosecutors.

-NGE becomes all consumed by his work.
+NGE is all consumed by his work.
 There is no other life.
 Nothing else matters.
 Nobody.
-Criminal defence lawyering can be hard on relationships, on family 🤨
+Criminal defence lawyering can be hard on relationships, on family.

 Hoping he gets out of the shuttered & lonely ‘world’ he occupies to see what’s outside.